Tamagotchi-Tamer/tamagotchi-trainer.github.io/evaluation.md

 For the younger generation, I have a few friends that play similar types of games and would be able to give good feedback.
 I also think it is important to get people who are unfamiliar with these types of games to test the application.
 For these people, I will ask around my workplace for people who would be interested in testing the application.
 I also know a few people in the dorms that might be able to test the app.

+## Description of Participants

+For the usability evaluation we ran, we had 5 participants.
+3 of the 5 participants (A, B, and C) belonged to the older group whereas the remaining two participants (D and E) belonged to the younger group.
+Everyone who participated in the usability evaluation was familiar with mobile games such as Pokemon Go and Animal Crossing and have been playing continuously for at least one month.
+For participants A, B, and C their usability evaluations were done individually at my house.
+Likewise, for participant D their usability evaluation was done at my dorm on campus.
+For participant E, it was more convenient to do their usability evaluation at the library.
+For all participants, since they used iPhones, I decided to have them use my phone as the test device since deployment to Apple devices with a developer license is pretty difficult and time consuming.

+## Script

+#### Introduction

+“Thank you for helping out with the usability testing for the Tamagotchi Tamer mobile app”

+“Before starting, please know that your responses will be recorded for the purpose of improving the app.
+If you understand this, please read and sign this form indicating that you give consent for your responses to be recorded.”

+#### Information Collecting and Setup

+* “Do you have any experience with mobile games?”
+“Do you have any mobile games that you play everyday?”
+“Have you ever had a tamagotchi before?”
+  * Might follow up depending on their answers to the questions.
+* “What type of device do you currently use? (iPhone vs Android)?”
+  * Depending on their answer we will either deploy the app to their phone (if they have Android) or have them use my personal device (iPhone).
+* “For this test, we will walk you through three scenarios that we will go into later.
+Please provide honest and in depth feedback for the scenarios.”

+#### Scenarios

+The scripts will follow the prompts given in the scenarios section above.

+## Data Collected

+#### Scenario 1: Emotional Impact of the Tamagotchi

+* A: They expressed that they wanted more investment into creating their tamagotchi if they were to have an emotional bond with their tamagotchi
+  * Noticed that the tamagotchi was sick and did ask why it is sick
+* B: They were undecided if the tamagotchi would motivate them to exercise.
+  * They did notice the tamagotchi was sick and asked why it was sick but upon further follow up expressed doubts about if the tamagotchi would motivate them
+* C: They seemed surprised that the tamagotchi was sick and asked how to make it better.
+  * For this user, the tamagotchi would motivate them to walk more but they did express that more investment into tamagotchi creation would make them care more.
+* D: They did notice that the tamagotchi was sick but laughed.
+  * Upon further questioning they mentioned that this would not motivate them to exercise.
+* E: They also noticed that the tamagotchi was different and asked what was different.
+  * Upon follow-up they mentioned that they would not exercise because it looks like the tamagotchi was sleeping/being lazy.

+#### Scenario 2: Fitness Page

+* A: Add distance (miles/kilometers) to the bars so that they reflect how far someone walked in a day
+* B: Does not use other fitness apps
+  * Upon follow-up they mentioned that they do not track fitness and things like step counts
+* C: Sharing the same concern as user A they mentioned that distance should be added for the step count.
+They also expressed that users should be able to switch between miles and kilometers based on their preference.
+* D: This user does not use a step tracker but does mention that there should be some kind of integrated widget to show the steps tracked through the app and also maybe show the tamagotchi health
+* E: This user had the same concerns as above users that distance and other exact measurements should be displayed on the fitness page.
+They also brought up the possibility of time spent above a certain heart rate as a possible measurement of fitness.

+#### Scenario 3: Long Term Viability

+* A: Needs more investment into the tamagotchi to consider long term investment
+  * Would not download the app if they had the option
+* B: They expressed the need for daily incentives to keep your pet healthy.
+The specific example they brought up was getting coins daily for keeping your pet healthy and getting less/no coins for a sick pet.
+  * Would not download the app
+* C: Mentioned that there should be some way to earn coins for free to buy cosmetics for their tamagotchi.
+  * Would download the app.
+* D: For long term usability, this user mentioned that they wanted some way to interact with friends through the app.
+Forming parties or other team based activities would help them stay invested in the app.
+  * Would not download the app.
+* E: They expressed the feeling that using the app takes away from the time spent exercising.
+“If I wanted to exercise, I would just go out and exercise.
+Having so many features takes away from the exercise.”
+  * Would not download the app.

+## Results

+* Set Up a Tamagotchi creation page where you can name your tamagotchi and set various information about it such as it’s birthday.
+* Convert the steps to distance traveled and add it to the fitness page
+* Gamify the app such as gaining coins daily for healthy tamagotchi